Is it farewell to Oxford's black cabs as new electric cars to be brought in?

-THE city’s black cabs will be phased out by the end of 2018 to make way for new electric taxis in a bid to tackle air pollution.
+THE city’s black cabs will be phased out from the end of 2018 to make way for new electric taxis in a bid to tackle air pollution.

 Electric vehicle charging points could soon be installed across the city by the council for its fleet of black cabs as it prepares for a Zero Emission Zone by 2020.